razhangwei/nanoTranscriber/README.md

 1. Run the application:
    ```
-   python src/main.py
+   sudo python src/app.py
    ```
-2. When prompted, enter the path to your audio file.
-3. The application will transcribe the audio and display the result.
+2. When pressing the hotkey, it will start recording and when pressing again, it still stop recording and the transcribed tax will automatically be typed to the text box of the current window.

+## Roadmap
+- [ ] Support custom vocabulary through initial prompt.
+- [ ] Customizable hotkey.

 ## Contributing